PatrykSkarzynski/vscode-snippets-collection/README.md

   * **Python**: programming language used for scripting and automation.
   * **Selenium WebDriver**: browser automation tool for interacting with web elements and performing actions like clicking, typing, and navigating.
   * **Robot Framework**: test automation framework for acceptance testing and acceptance test-driven development (ATDD).

+---

+### Fun Fact 2
+This project will be updated while listening to Power Metal 🎶🎶

+---